smart-classic/smart_grails_proxy/README.md

 record.

 ## Grails translation layer
-This component exposes a subset of the SMART REST API (demographics and VitalSigns) by wrapping Cerner's Millennium objects API.
+This component exposes a subset of the SMART REST API (Demographics and VitalSigns) by wrapping Cerner's Millennium objects API.
 It is designed to work in conjunction with the SMART Reference EMR, which handles OAuth, app installation, and in-browser UI.